 Create a System that Works for You

-Arranging euro style nymphs in your box by bead size will allow you to easily distinguish between heavier and lighter bugs.
+When you arrange euro style nymphs in your box by bead size, it becomes easy to distinguish between heavier and lighter bugs.
 I keep it simple by thinking of it as small, medium, or large (2.4 mm, 2.8 mm, 3.2 mm).
 Occasionally, I need an XS (2.0 mm) or and XL (4.0 mm) for high water or low water.

 Whatever way you choose to organize your euro nymphs, the most important step is to identify your confidence bugs and have them tied in a variety of weights.
 By focusing less on the pattern and more on the weight, you will spend more time getting consistent drifts and netting more trout.